How to avoid finding yourself in an unpleasant situation in Bali?

 At first glance, monkeys may seem charming creatures, but you never know what's on their minds.
 Monkeys in Bali are very accustomed to tourists; they skillfully steal sunglasses and cameras, exchanging them for bananas.
 Even a harmless smile can be misinterpreted as aggression, prompting the tailed creatures to attack.
 Therefore, keep your valuables close and avoid provoking them.

-7. Do not expect wounds to heal on their own.
+7. Do not expect wounds to heal on their own

 On Bali, due to high humidity, even minor scratches or abrasions can take a long time to heal.
 Expecting wounds to heal naturally often leads to infection.
 Therefore, if you get injured, immediately start treating the wound with local antiseptics (such as Nebacetin, for example).
 This will aid in forming a protective scab on the wound, facilitating faster and more effective healing.

-8. Do Not Skimp on Insurance.
+8. Do Not Skimp on Insurance

 Medical care in Bali is very expensive.
 Even a simple blood test can cost a tourist hundreds of dollars.
 In more complex medical cases, bills can increase significantly.
 A typical day for an average tourist on the island is filled with various walks, activities, and adventures, carrying the risk of slipping during a hike, falling at waterfalls, or getting injured while surfing.
+During our excursions, our guides are always attentive to tourists, assisting in navigating challenging areas and ensuring the safest routes.
+However, having medical insurance is always a good idea, just in case.

-9. Refrain from Drinking Alcohol in Dubious Places.
+9. Refrain from Drinking Alcohol in Dubious Places

 Exercise caution when consuming alcoholic beverages.
 It's advisable not to trust every bar, especially those serving cocktails in plastic cups.
 At best, you might be offered local, the cheapest alcohol priced as imported.
 However, at worst, this could lead not just to a hangover but to serious consequences.